yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### archive changes (Tech preview)

-This command archives the streaming data from the source database.
+Archives the streaming data from the source database.

 #### Syntax